With the Australia fires, is it safe to travel there now? - Local News 8

 Air quality is also a concern, so travelers heading to destinations with poor conditions may want to consider wearing P2 rated masks, which can filter out the hazardous microscopic PM2.5 particles produced by bushfire smoke.

 Global website Aqicn.org offers real-time updates on air quality.
-The air quality in Sydney and Melbourne aree both currently listed as “Moderate.”
+The air quality in Sydney is currently listed as “very unhealthy,” while Melbourne is listed as “moderate.”

 The Australian Capital Territory is now under a state of alert.
 The Australian federal government department responsible for managing emergencies shut its Canberra office due to poor air quality on Monday, however local media reports the situation has improved.
-On Monday, Canberra had an AQI rating over 340, designed as “Hazardous,” however it’s since improved dramatically and sits at a “Moderate” 81.
+Canberra currently has an AQI rating of “Unhealthy.”

-South Australia, popular for its vineyards, is also facing several heavy fires but air quality in its capital, Adelaide, is currently rated as “good.”
+South Australia, popular for its vineyards, is also facing several heavy fires but air quality in its capital, Adelaide, is currently rated as “moderate.”

 Off the coast of South Australia, popular tourist getaway Kangaroo Island has been severely affected by the fires as well.